darinwilson/moran/README.md

 # moran

 moran is a simple JSON parser and generator for [RubyMotion Android](http://rubymotion.com).
 It provides a Ruby wrapper around the [Jackson JSON parser for Java.](https://github.com/FasterXML/jackson)

-moran emulates the standard Ruby JSON API, providing `parse` and `generate` module methods:
+moran emulates the standard Ruby JSON API, providing `parse` and `generate` methods:

 ```ruby
 hash = Moran.parse(json_string)
 json_string = Moran.generate(hash)
 ```

-It also adds convenience methods to `Hash` for generating JSON, and converting `org.json.JSONObject` instances into Hashes, which is handy for integrating with some Java libraries that use them:
+It also adds convenience methods to `Hash` for generating JSON, and converting `org.json.JSONObject` instances into Hashes, which is handy for integrating with the Java libraries that use them:

 ```ruby
 json_string = hash.to_json